Educ 206: Data Visualization For All

 - Edit and transform existing GeoJSON boundary with Mapshaper.org

-- Tutorial: Download and Edit CT Towns for Datawrapper Custom GeoJSON Map - update TODO
+- To create a customized background map: Tutorial Download and Edit CT Towns for Datawrapper Custom GeoJSON Map

-- Prep for Transform Your Map Data quiz, to be taken during any 2-hour period by Sun 9pm on Moodle.
+- Open the Transform Your Map Data quiz, to be taken during any 2-hour period by Sun 9pm on Moodle.
+Get it done sooner, rather than later, while you remember today’s tutorials.

 Wed Oct 23